sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/IshAvAsyopaniShad/sharvananda/IshAvAsyopaniShad.md

 RECONCILIATION OF CONTRADICTIONS: ONE AND THE MANY, THE ABSOLUTE AND THE PERSONAL

  (9) Those who are engrossed in ‘ignorance’or the perception of the many enter into blind darkness.
-Into darkness that *seems* to be even greater than that, enter they who are absorbed in Knowledge or mystic consciousness of the One in trance; for the former there is access to life and its possibilities while in the latter even this is *apparently* [denied.](# "In this and in the 14th verse absorption in the One and the Absolute is not really condemned.
-It only states the apparent or popular view.
-That is the force of ‘iva’, as it were, in the text.")
+Into darkness that *seems* to be even greater than that, enter they who are absorbed in Knowledge or mystic consciousness of the One in trance; for the former there is access to life and its possibilities while in the latter even this is *apparently* denied.[^13]

  (10) Thus one result, they say, is obtained by engrossment with the many (avidyā), and quite another by absorption in the One.
 Thus have we heard from the wise who explained it to us.

+[^13]: "In this and in the 14th verse absorption in the One and the Absolute is not really condemned.
+It only states the apparent or popular view.
+That is the force of ‘iva’, as it were, in the text."

 ĪŚĀVĀSYOPANIṢAD

- (11) But he who understands the [secret](# "Engrossment with the many without knowing the One behind it is the bane of 'ignorant' life.
-The secret of the many is that the One can appear to be many without losing Its unity.")of the many and has also absorption in the One simultaneously, attains the spiritual felicity of transcendence by absorption in the One (vidyā), having overcome the [weakness](# " On knowing the One, the many lose their binding influence on the seer.")and delusions of mortal life by knowing how the many are the becomings of the One (avidyā).
+ (11) But he who understands the secret[^14]of the many and has also absorption in the One simultaneously, attains the spiritual felicity of transcendence by absorption in the One (vidyā), having overcome the weakness[^15]and delusions of mortal life by knowing how the many are the becomings of the One (avidyā).

+[^14]: "Engrossment with the many without knowing the One behind it is the bane of 'ignorant' life.
+The secret of the many is that the One can appear to be many without losing Its unity."

+[^15]: " On knowing the One, the many lose their binding influence on the seer."

- (12) Those who are engrossed with the worship of the ‘born’or a personal [god](# " This is the stage of polytheism and is, therefore, a very low stage.
+ (12) Those who are engrossed with the worship of the ‘born’or a personal god[^16]who is not recognised as an expression of the Absolute (asambhūti = vināśa of verse 14),—enter into blind darkness.
+Into darkness that *seems* even greater than that, enter they who are absorbed in the Unborn or the Absolute (sambhūti = sambhūti of verse 14); for in the former there is expression of life, while the latter *apparently* looks like inertness and negation of life.

+[^16]: " This is the stage of polytheism and is, therefore, a very low stage.
 The Personal God of verse 14 is Īśvara or Power of the Absolute.
-The Personal Deity can be called Born, because it comes from the Absolute and is absorbed in it.")who is not recognised as an expression of the Absolute (asambhūti = vināśa of verse 14),—enter into blind darkness.
-Into darkness that *seems* even greater than that, enter they who are absorbed in the Unborn or the Absolute (sambhūti = sambhūti of verse 14); for in the former there is expression of life, while the latter *apparently* looks like inertness and negation of life.
+The Personal Deity can be called Born, because it comes from the Absolute and is absorbed in it."

   (13) Thus one result, they say, is obtained by worship of a Personal God (sambhūti), and quite another by absorption in the Absolute (asambhūti).
 Thus have we heard from the wise who explained it to us